NeutralKaon/BVTserialInterfacer/README.md

 # BVT Serial Interfacer

-This program is a command line interface to the Bruker BVT3000-series of variable temperature devices.
+This program is a command line interface to the Bruker BVT3x00-series of variable temperature devices.

 They exist to alter the temperature of samples in spectrometers, from ~77K or below to as hot as you are willing to go.
-You probably know if you have one.
+There are probably not many people on the planet who have these, or similar, devices, but if you are one of them, greetings!
+I hope you find this useful.

 While you can control what they do with the EDTE command in TopSpin, it requires a license of TopSpin and a Bruker spectrometer.
 You may wish to use them independently, or alternatively, to hook up the hardware to something more exotic.